25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## CloudFormation Drift

 - CloudFormation allows you to create infrastructure
-- But it doesn’t protect you against manual configuration changes
+- But it doesn't protect you against manual configuration changes
 - How do we know if our resources have drifted?
 - We can use CloudFormation drift!
 - Not all resources are supported yet: [Using CloudFormation Drift](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift-resource-list.html)